haiquangtran/Exam-Notes/Azure-Developer-Associate-Notes.md

   - Get cache by doing similar: ``IDatabase cache = lazyConnection.Value.GetDatabase();``
     - Use commands to read ``cache.StringGet("someString")`` and to write ``cache.StringSet("someString", "someValue")``
     - Supports storing strings, geo positions (lat/long etc), hashes, lists, sorted sets etc
+- **Security**
+  - For Basic/Standard tiers you do not assign it a network, and it is publicly available on the internet using the right access keys
+  - For Premium tier you can add it to a virtual network etc
+    - This allows you to be a Network Security Group which can do the following:
+      - Make it internal only network
+      - Packet filtering and routing
+      - Needs it's own subnet I think
+      - You have to do the reddis cache on time of set up for this as you cannot move the reddis cache etc

 ## Frontend Caching
 - **Content Delivery Network (CDN)**